How much is my business worth?

 Because a business valuation is largely an opinion based upon data and more importantly the interpretation of the data, business valuation becomes an art form and is reliant upon the business knowledge and savvy of the valuators/appraiser.
 This is the art form.

-At JP Myers we sat on the other side of the table for over 15 years, in your seat.
+At Myers, Patsy & Associates, we sat on the other side of the table for over 15 years, in your seat.
 We understand how business works and how inventory, employees and various economic conditions impact your business, because we have seen it firsthand – we have lived the businessperson life, not just read about it in a textbook.

-At JP Myers we bring real world experience into the valuation equation.
+At Myers, Patsy & Associates we bring real world experience into the valuation equation.
 We approach each valuation from a practical, no nonsense perspective which results in a fair appraisal of your business.
 We do not use a cookie cutter approach to valuation; we consider all of the data, and the economic conditions, to arrive at a realistic and meaningful value.

 The goal, after all, is to get a meaningful number so you can make a decision – buy, sell, gift…